-These statistics also bore out the fact that nearly ¾ of workers involved in accidents were aware of safety requirements for installing and assembling scaffolds, and of having inspected through on-the-job training.
+These industry statistics also bore out the fact that nearly 75% of workers involved in accidents were aware of safety requirements for installing and assembling scaffolds, and of having inspected through on-the-job training.
 Only 25% of affected workers had no training whatsoever about scaffolding or the necessary safety measures.

-Before even getting to the checklist part of scaffold inspection, any company which will be using scaffolding on a construction site should be aware of its responsibility to make regular inspections of the materials and equipment being used.
-This includes a system of tagging to identify both safe and unsafe equipment, and training employees to be aware of and avoid unsafe conditions around equipment and machinery, and also to be aware of OSHA regulations that apply to their jobs.
+Before even getting to the checklist part of scaffold inspection, any company which will work on scaffolds on a construction site should be aware of its responsibility to provide regular safety inspections of the materials and equipment are being used.
+This includes a system of tagging to identify both safe and unsafe equipment, and training construction workers to be aware of and avoid unsafe conditions around equipment and machinery, and also to be aware of required OSHA regulations that apply to their jobs.